Insper/mlops/content/classes/07-lambda/aps03_lambda.md

 !!! exercise "Question"
     Create a `.gitignore` and make sure the `.env` is in it!

-## Start working!
+Now, it's time to start working!

 Our goal is to transform the `predict` route from class 02 into a lambda function.
-In other words, assume the model is already trained and that the model pickle can be embedded in the Docker image.
+In other words, assume the model is already trained and that the model pickle can be embedded in the **Docker image**.

 !!! info "Important!"
-    Realize that we will no longer be using FastAPI.
-We will create a lambda function that has a handler for **predict**, then we will create an API Gateway that exposes the lambda function.
+    Notice that we will no longer be using FastAPI.

+    We will create a **lambda function** that has a handler for **predict**, then we will create an API Gateway that exposes the lambda function.

+## Part I

+This part is about creating a Lambda function for the sentiment analysis model **manually**.
+It's a more hands-on approach compared to using the **Terraform** setup.

+!!! warning
+    The **Part I** is **totally optional**.

+    If You prefer to use the Terraform setup right away, feel free to skip this part.

+!!! exercise "Question"
+    Create a proper project structure (folders and files).

 !!! exercise "Question"
     Create the `.py` file with the function handler.